benson-dylan/ParallelAssignment1/README.md

 # ParallelAssignment1

-# To compile this program use:
+# To compile and run this program
-# javac AllPrimeNumbers.java
+javac AllPrimeNumbers.java

-#To run this program:
-# java AllPrimeNumbers
+java  AllPrimeNumbers